marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

     $5 = 5000

-5000 bytes are written in the output buffer inside the loop at line 54 which is then flushed through the socket; the client receives a well-formed heartbeat response.
+The loop at line 54 writes 5000 bytes in the output buffer, which is then flushed through the socket; the client receives a well-formed heartbeat response.

 <p align="center">
 <a id="single_image" href="/img/hb_working_response.png"><img src="/img/hb_working_response.png" alt=""/></a>